joemathai/ViTy-Face/README.md

 # ViTy-Face
-A ViT Face Recognition model.
+A clean and hackable ViT face recognition model trained on WebFaces42.